Theparia/Multilingual-Idioms-Similes/README.md

 ## Contact

-The author emails are {paria.khoshtab, namazifard, mostafa.masoudi, ali.akhgary, samin.mehdizadeh, yyaghoobzadeh}@ut.ac.ir
+The author emails are {paria.khoshtab, namazifard, mostafa.masoudi, ali.akhgary, samin.mehdizadeh, y.yaghoobzadeh}@ut.ac.ir

 Please contact [] first if you have any questions.